cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Monsieur Gustave's life revolves around seeing that every detail of the hotel is packed with sophistication and beauty.
 Through a series of events, Monsieur Gustave find himself in several misadventures including being chased by fascists, shootouts, prison escapes, and high speed alpine chases.
 Shockingly (and of course comically in so far as humor points at truth) even in situations where survival ought to be the one and only set of facts of any value, he displays an insistence on superficial details.
-One of many examples of this comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
+One of many examples of this comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to help him get to safety.
 While clearly still under pursuit, he takes the time to ask Zero how things are going with his love interest, Agatha.
 To answer the question, Zero begins to recite some romantic verse.
 Midway through the poem, Monsieur Gustave hears the prison alarm and _politely_ interrupts the poem with: